 This recipe is so easy to make.
 You don’t even need a stand mixer!
 There’s also no need to bring any ingredients to room temperature.
 Start by whisking the flour, baking powder, baking soda, salt and spices together in a medium bowl.
 In a large bowl, whisk the eggs, applesauce and sugar, followed by the pumpkin, water and vanilla.
 Whisk the flour mixture into the wet ingredients until just combined, and fold in the chocolate and cinnamon chips.

-Bake for 16-18 minutes, or until a toothpick inserted in the center of several muffins comes out clean.
+Bake for 15-18 minutes, or until a toothpick inserted in the center of several muffins comes out clean and the edges are lightly browned.
 Don’t worry if there’s melted chocolate from the chocolate chips on the toothpick.
 You’re looking for muffin batter.